 - If your request is granted they will send you a notice, stating that you can pick up your Dutch driver’s license at the municipal offices

-- If you wish to keep your original license, you must provide some form of proof that you will need it
+- If you wish to keep your original license, you must provide the municipality with some form of proof that you will need it

-The original license will be returned to your embassy, or to the country who issued it to you.
-Depending on the legislation of the country that issued you with the driver’s license, you may be able to have it returned to you
+- Depending on the legislation of the country that issued you with the driver’s license, you may be able to have it returned to you from there

 If your driver’s license cannot be traded in, you will have to take a driving theory test and a road test at the CBR.
-Here are the basic facts about taking your driver’s exam in the Netherlands:
+Here are a few facts about the driver’s exam in the Netherlands:

 - You can take the driving theory test in English